Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Technical Preliminaries

 Our goal is to establish an optimal scheduling policy that minimizes the total discounted delay cost over an infinite time horizon.
-Given the relationship between delays and queue lengths, we henceforth focus on cost as a function of queue length.
-Specifically, the cost under policy $\pi$ at time $t$ is a linear function of the queue lengths at time $t$:
+Given the relationship between delays and queue lengths via Little's Law, we henceforth focus on cost as a function of the queue lengths.
+More specifically, the cost under policy $\pi$ at time $t$ is a linear function of the total queue length at time $t$, namely

-for the cost function constants $c_{ij}$.
+for the per-queue cost function constants $c_{\brho}$.
 We are interested in the total discounted cost over an infinite horizon given by